chbeu/chbeu.github.io/content/post/20231018_ismir2023_keynote/index.md

 <br>

 I feel very honored to give a keynote address at [ISMIR 2023](https://ismir2023.ismir.net/).
-I will address the multifaceted needs of stakeholders who rely on these technologies revolving around music information retrieval (MIR).
+I will address the multifaceted needs of stakeholders who rely on the technologies revolving around music information retrieval (MIR).
 In particular, I will zoom in examples from music recommender systems and demonstrate the potential risks of neglecting artists’ needs---and provide strategies for mitigation.

 <br>